-You will see a link to this video, then the course calendar.
+You will see a link to this video/transcript, then the course calendar.
 Let's start by looking at the calendar.

 There are 10 weeks of material, with three units per week, for a total of 30 units.
-In addition to the 30 units, there is a live Thursday evening meeting every week, in Microsoft Teams - more on that shortly.
+In addition to the 30 units, there is a 20-minute live Thursday meeting every week, in Microsoft Teams in small groups - more on that shortly.

-The 30 units are spread over a bit more than 11 weeks, since there is a "break" week halfway through and a unit done in "Week 0" and another in "Week 11" to make up for a couple of holidays during the term.
+The 30 units are spread over a bit more than 11 weeks, since there is a "catch-up" week near the end and a unit done in "Week 0" to make up for a holiday during the term.

-Except for the Thursday evening meetings, you do the work asynchronously, at times of your own choosing.
-It is best if you complete each unit before the day that the course calendar lists for the next unit.
-For example, you should strive to complete unit 1 by Monday, and unit 2 by next Wednesday, and so forth.
-However, you can work ahead or fall a bit behind without penalty, as long as you "resynchronize" at the Thursday evening meetings and at the times scheduled for the 3 exams.
+Except for the 20-minute live Thursday meetings in small groups, you do the work asynchronously, at times of your own choosing.
+It is best if you complete each unit by the end of the day that the course calendar lists for that unit.
+For example, you should strive to complete unit 1 by Saturday and unit 2 by next Monday, and so forth.
+However, you can work ahead or fall a bit behind without penalty, as long as you "resynchronize" at the Thursday meetings and at the times scheduled for the 3 exams.